Best practice tips for controlling your digital files

 First thing’s first: if you have any cleaner systems such as CCleaner or similar, run these to clear down missing files, duplications, and cached memory.
-The more dedicated and determined of you may even indulge in a complete file defragmentation of your computer to clear down any corruptions and duplicate files.
+The more dedicated and determined of you may even indulge in a complete file defragmentation of your computer to clear down any corruptions.

 If you have files from several years ago that you probably won’t use, but would like to keep, you’ve found your first candidate for your archive folder.
 You can mass-sort files by file extension, which will make it easier to identify ways to clear down – if you know all of your videos and images are not work-related, then clear these down to a temporary ‘audiovisual’ folder to sort later.